Community of Practitioners | “Sangha”

 Australia Bön Mustang Foundation

-Join our live and free weekly calls with Geshe Sonam Gurang, who dials in from Mustang, Nepal for a discussion on Spirituality in Daily Life and Practices of Tibetan Bön Dzogchen.
-These weekly Sangha sessions are free and open to all who wish to join with no prior meditation experience required.
+Join our live and free weekly calls with Geshe Sonam Gurung, who dials in from Nepal for a discussion on Spirituality in Daily Life and Practices of Tibetan Bön Dzogchen.
+Sessions complete with a guided meditation.
+These weekly Sangha sessions are free and open to all who wish to attend with no prior meditation experience required.

-These weekly meetings are held both online and in-person at our East Melbourne meditation space.
+These weekly meetings are held both online (via zoom) and in-person at our East Melbourne meditation space.

 “Sangha” (Sung-ha)